plathanus-tech/django_boilerplate/README.md

 ## Going Live:

 For production environments you most likely will be using a AWS EC2 instance for a MVP product.
-The project is configured so you just need to git clone it in the virtual machine, setup the `.env.prod` file, build the `production.yml` file and run the `up` command.
+The project is configured so you just need to git clone it in the virtual machine, setup the `.env` file, build the `production.yml` file and run the `up` command.
 For production we don't use some of the docker services that are present on development, they are:

 - db:
-  You will need to setup a AWS RDS instance for the PostgreSQL Database, then set the proper environment variables in the .env.prod file: `SQL_ENGINE`, `SQL_DATABASE`, `SQL_USER`, `SQL_PASSWORD`, `SQL_HOST`, `SQL_PORT`.
+  You will need to setup a AWS RDS instance for the PostgreSQL Database, then set the proper environment variables in the .env file: `SQL_ENGINE`, `SQL_DATABASE`, `SQL_USER`, `SQL_PASSWORD`, `SQL_HOST`, `SQL_PORT`.
 - media storage:
   On development we store media on the local machine, but in production you should setup a S3 Bucket to receive the images.
 Then, you must configure the following environment variables: `AWS_ACCESS_KEY_ID`,`AWS_SECRET_ACCESS_KEY`,`AWS_STORAGE_BUCKET_NAME`.
 - sms: